nfss83/Installing-PNDA/README.md

 ## 1 Install the OpenStack using the devstack

 Use a clean installation from Ubuntu Server 16.04.
+DevStack is a series of extensible scripts used to quickly bring up a complete OpenStack environment based on the latest versions of everything from git master.

 ### 1.1 Update and Upgrage the packages.